fitz-fritz/WebCrawlerBranchesSavingBanks/README.md

 # WebCrawlerBranchesSavingBanks
- a crawler to identify all branches of german saving banks
+ a crawler to identify all branches of german saving banks - in progress (some debugging still necessary)